 The Sparging phase

 After mashing is complete, valve V7 is opened and a part of the wort is pumped into the boil kettle.
 The program stops pumping when the desired volume is achieved.
 Then valve V7 is closed again and V2 is opened.
 The water level in the MLT will increase again, because fresh water from the HLT is added to the MLT.
 If the desired volume is added, valve V2 is closed again.
-The program recirculates this for 15-20 minutes through the mash.
+The program recirculates this for 12-15 minutes through the mash.
 Then valve V7 is opened again and some of the wort is pumped into the boil kettle.
 The program repeats this 4-5 times (adjustable within the program).
 So if 50 L of sparging water needs to be added, the program adds 5 times 10 L (or 4 times 12.5 litres).
-During the entire sparging phase, the program controls the HLT temperature and keeps it close to 80 °C. After sparging, all wort has been collected in the boil kettle and the pump can be switched off.
-All valves are closed again.
-I make sure that the burner under the boil kettle is lighted as soon as possible.
+During the entire sparging phase, the program controls the HLT temperature and keeps it close to 78 °C. After sparging, all wort has been collected in the boil kettle and the pump can be switched off.
+All valves are closed again, the burner under the boil-kettle is activated and the program makes sure that the wort in the boil-kettle starts to boil as soon as possible.
 I want to start boiling just after I finished sparging.
 I add the hops and boil for 90-120 minutes.
 Meanwhile I clean the MLT.

 And?
 How does it work?